slackapi/java-slack-sdk/docs/guides/bolt-basics.md

 });
 ```

-If you want to take full control of the `ExecutorSerivce` to use, you don't need to use `app.executorService()`.
+If you want to take full control of the `ExecutorService` to use, you don't need to use `app.executorService()`.
 You can go with the preferable way to manage asynchronous code execution for your app.

 ---
 ## Respond to User Actions